-The Center's newest collection, the Mississippi Funk Music Oral History Project examines the rich legacy of Funk Music in the state.
+The Mississippi Funk Music Oral History Project examines the rich legacy of Funk Music in the state.
 When it comes to Mississippi’s Black music legacy, there is no question that gospel, blues, and soul reign supreme.
 But, Mississippi funk bands such as Freedom, Natural High, Wind Chimes, and Magna Funk have made an impact not just on music in America but globally as well.

 PINEY WOODS COUNTRY LIFE SCHOOL (1979)